google-research/opengrm/baumwelch/README.md

 # Binaries

-In addition to library code, this package provides two binaries:
+In addition to library code, this package provides three binaries:

+*   `baumwelchrandomize` randomizes the weights of an FST channel model.
 *   `baumwelchtrain` trains an FST channel model given an FST language model and a FAR of ciphertext strings.
 The exact count-collection logic is determined by the semiring of the inputs: in the log semiring (or other non-idempotent semirings), it performs true Baum-Welch training, and in the tropical semiring (or other idempotent semirings) it performs Viterbi training, an approximation.
 *   `baumwelchdecode` decodes a FAR of ciphertext given an FST language model, a trained FST channel model.
 Once again, the exact decoding method is determined by the semiring of the inputs: in the log semiring (or other non-path semirings) it performs forward-backward decoding using an A-star search strategy, and in the tropical semiring (or other path semirings) it performs Viterbi decoding.

 # Documentation